zingale/phy504/docs/source/shell-setup.rst

 Before we start using git we need to configure it.
 This will create a file ``~/.gitconfig`` with global settings for using git.

-First we need to tell git our name and email -- this will be used in the log files when we make changes so other users know who made the changes.
+First we need to tell git our name and email---this will be used in the log files when we make changes so other users know who made the changes.